View our current research below. You may also be interested in our past and overall research.

 3) student loan burden and financial well-being.

 My current research interests are focused on the impact of social influences mediated by social media technologies on consumer behavior and decision-making.
-Ongoing research projects include multiple environments of social commerce, influences of gender signals, the sharing economy, purchasing behavior impacted by consumer identity and engagement with television characters, social media impacts on transactive memory.
+Ongoing research projects include multiple environments of social commerce, influences of gender signals, the sharing economy, purchasing behavior impacted by consumer identity and engagement with television characters, and online real estate advertising signals of green spaces.
+Furthermore, my interest and experience includes both qualitative and quantitative research methods, particularly focused on social media platforms.

 I am interested in research issues related to consumers and their mortgage situation.
 While I am interested in how these decisions impact the individual household, my research also focuses on the impacts of how these housing decisions affect the neighborhoods and communities as well.
 Aside from those situatons involving the mortgage itself, my research also examines the impacts that community decisions and actions have on area homeowners as well, specifically issues such as mortgage fraud, residential infill design, and quality of housing counseling services.
 Concerning the rental housing stock, my research also examines issues pertaining to the property management aspect of apartment communities.